TERMS OF BUSINESS STATEMENT AS OF 17/05/2021

 We may be remunerated by commission from insurers on completion of business.
 Details of this remuneration are available on request.
 Where an override commission is received, this will be disclosed to you in general terms.

-The firm will charge you a fixed fee or a percentage of the insurance premium and levies for the following services provided for the inception, renewal or mid-term alteration of:
+The firm will charge you a fixed fee or a percentage of the insurance premium and levies for the following services provided for the inception, renewal, mid-term alteration or cancellation of: